 Canvas assignments are a vital area for managing assessments in a course.
 “Assignments” in Canvas include quizzes, graded discussions, and online submissions of student work.
 The Assignments page shows students the bulk of the activities and assessments they will be expected to complete along with how much they are worth and how they are weighted.

 - Assignments can be created in a number of places, such as the Modules area or Assignments area of a course.

 - No matter where they are created, all assignments (e.g., quizzes, graded discussions, and online submissions) show up on the assignment page.

 - All assignments can be seamlessly linked to, from the Modules area.

 How does Canvas differ from Blackboard?

 - Weighted grading does not occur in the grade book, but rather through the “Assignments” page through Assignment Groups.

 - Similar to Blackboard, all graded assignments display in the Canvas Gradebook automatically.
-Assignments that are not graded do not show up in the Canvas Gradebook.
+Assignments that are not graded (display as not graded) do not show up in the Canvas Gradebook.